ShellCode33/EmbeddedSystemHardening/README.md

 ```

 ### SSH
+We decided to keep SSH running on our embedded system to still be able to prodive updates.
+But in theory, it would be better to completely uninstall SSH and therefore, lock the device.

-For a better security level with SSH we have to disable SSH login.
-We will always connect with the authorized key.
+For a better security level with SSH we have to disable password authentication.
+From now, we will always connect using the SSH key.
 Enter the `menuconfig -> System Configuration` and untick "Enable root login with password".

 ### Binary protections
 In the menuconfig, it is possible to enable binary protections by going to `Build-options` and then activate all three options under `*** Security Hardenning Option ***`.
 You should set those options to the maximum level of security unless it significantly affects the performance or throw compilation errors.